-The Shocking Backstories for Common Words You Use All the Time
+The Surprising Origins of Common Words You Use All the Time

 As the story goes, John Montagu, the 4th earl of Sandwich—a region in Kent, England—invented the sandwich.
 But the circumstances of said invention are up for debate.
 In one telling, Montagu loved to gamble and eat salted beef at the same time, but didn’t want to get his cards covered in grease.
 In the other telling, he just loved working so much, and didn’t want to get his papers covered in grease.